Account Security

 For example, the User:updateUserPassword API has an API path of /operators/{operator_id}/users/{user_name}/password

 .
-If a SAM User accesses this API for a SAM User with username my-user
+If a SAM user accesses this API for a SAM user with username my-user

 , the API path of the request will be /operators/OP0012345678/users/my-user/password